traderjoe-xyz/joe-tokenlists/README.md

-# Avalanche Tokenlists
+# Trader Joe Token list
-Tokenlists for the Trader Joe, the top 1 DEX on Avalanche.
+Token list for Trader Joe, everyone's favorite DEX.

 ## HOW TO ADD YOUR LOGO

 #### Application
-Submit pull request by adding your token logo 200X200 PNG.
+Submit pull request by adding your token logo 120X120 PNG.
 - Folder name need to be named with the token address
-- If logo is not png or exceeds 200X200 it will be rejected.
+- If logo is not png or exceeds 120X120 it will be rejected.
 - PRs including tokenlist will be rejected.
 Logos only.
 - submissions with invalid chain address will be rejected.
 - PRs will be processed every 3-5 days.